oirlab/liger-iris-crds-cache/README.md

 The largest files are not on Github, get them from Galactica at:

     /home/azonca/crds_cache/references/tmt/iris

+and copy them to the `crds_cache/references/tmt/iris` folder.
+Alternatively use Git LFS, see below.

 Configure CRDS to use this folder and the TMT configuration file: